 Warning: Last items in stock!

 Two-component epoxy enamel designed for the restoration of metal tanks damaged by rust.
 The quick and easy application allows you to restore the tanks of cars and motorcycles storing petrol and generic fuels to their original state in just a few steps.
-It is possible to dilute the product with max 5% of ethyl alcohol.
+It is possible to dilute the product with max 10% of Control127.

 INSTRUCTIONS FOR A CORRECT APPLICATION OF THE TANK REGENERATOR